Shuaichen-He/Comparison-Map-Profile-CMP-and-Three-Corner-Hat-TCH-methods/README.md

 # TCH-CMP

-## The code used in my paper(Uncertainty Analysis and Consistency Assessment of Evaporation Data in the Greater Mekong Subregion -- Journal Of Hydrometeorology) is made public here, hoping to save time for others in their research and studies.
+## The code used in my paper(Uncertainty Analysis and Consistency Assessment of Evaporation Data in the Greater Mekong Subregion -- Journal Of Hydrometeorology Under Review) is made public here, hoping to save time for others in their research and studies.

 *The TCH method, proposed by Tavella and Premoli (1993).*